codecov/codecov-javascript-bundler-plugins/packages/bundle-analyzer/README.md

 # Codecov Bundle Analyzer

 > [!WARNING]
-> These plugins are currently in beta and are subject to change.
+> This bundle-analyzer package is subject to change.
 >
 > An importable library + CLI for Codecov bundle analysis support.
 >